 Most people will gain employment working with people.
-Over 40% of the working population are employed by caring organisations either in the Statutory Sector, ie: the NHS and Social Services including schools or the independent sector through private and voluntary organisations.
-BTEC Level 3 National Extended Certificate in Health & Social Care will provide you with some of the skills you will need for a career
+Over 40% of the working population are employed by caring organisations either in the Statutory Sector, ie: the NHS and Social Services including schools or the independent sector through private and voluntary organisation.
+BTEC Level 3 National Extended Certificate in Health & Social Care will provide you with some of the skills you will need for a career in the caring professions.